Photo credit: John W. MacDonald

 I've been making stories since before I could hold a pen.
 I've written most of my life, with pauses or minimal output during years of raising a family and working in the legal field.
 Since being able to devote more time to my craft, my short stories and poems have been published in literary magazines throughout Canada and in the United States, and in anthologies with themes as varied as the films of Alfred Hitchcock, mothers and daughters, form poetry, and sexual assault.

-My first poetry collection, Light-carved Passages was published by Buschek Books in 2014, and my novella, Tower, with Fish Gotta Swim Editions in June, 2018.
-A second poetry book is scheduled to appear in 2019, and a collection of short stories in 2020.
+My first poetry collection, Light-carved Passages was published by Buschek Books in 2014, and my second, This White Nest, by Quattro Books in 2019.
+My novella, Tower, with Fish Gotta Swim Editions came out in June, 2018, and I'm looking forward to publication of Seeking Shade my collection of short stories from The Porcupine's Quill in April, 2020.

 HONOURS & AWARDS

 I've been fortunate enough to receive a number of prizes and other acknowledgements for my writing.
 Among the most significant are the Diana Brebner Award for poetry (winner), the Great Canadian Literary Hunt (first place for poetry and third place for fiction in the same year), the Tree Reading Series chapbook manuscript prize (winner), the Sawdust Reading Series poem-off competiton (winner) and the Bliss Carmen- Banff Centre Prize for poetry (2nd place).
 The poem which won the Brebner Award was also chosen as one of the top 100 poems of 2012 by the editor of The Best Canadian Poetry in English anthology, and I was named as a "Hot Ottawa Voice" that year.